gromacs/gromacs/docs/gmxapi/userguide/install.rst

 gmxapi_ROOT
 ~~~~~~~~~~~

-If you have a single GROMACS installation at :file:`/path/to/gromacs`, it is usually
+If you have a single |Gromacs| installation at :file:`/path/to/gromacs`, it is usually
 sufficient to provide this location to :command:`pip` through the :envvar:`gmxapi_ROOT`
 environment variable.